-Actuarial Assumptions
+Actu narial Assumptions

+Valuation Date: September 30, 2014

+Actuarial Cost Method: Entry Age, Normal

 Wage Inflation Rate: 3.5%

 Investment Rate of Return:

-- MIP and Basic Plans (Non-Hybrid) 8.0%
+-MIP and Basic Plans (Non-Hybrid) 8.0%

-- Pension Plus Plan (Hybrid) 7.0%
+-Pension Plus Plan (Hybrid) 7.0%

-Projected Salary Increases: 3.5 -12.3%, including wage inflation at 3.5%
+Projected Salary Increases: 3.5 - 12.3%, including wage inflation at 3.5%

 Cost-of-Living Pension Adjustments: 3% Annual Non-Compounded for MIP members

-Healthcare Cost Trend Rate: 8.5% Year 1 graded to 3.5% Year 12

 Mortality: RP-2000 Male and Female Combined Healthy Life Mortality Tables for mortality improvements to 2025 using projection scale BB.
-For retirees 100% of the

-mortality improvements to 2025 using projection scale BB.
+This assumption was first used for the September 30, 2014 valuation for the System.
 For retirees 100% of the table rates were used.
-For active members, 80% of the tables rates were used for males and 70% of the table rates were used for females.
+For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.